 Core values can say a lot about any agency.
-It can be a set of several “values” or, business mottos.
+It can be a set of several “values” (even Google has its core values).
 Sometimes, it can be only one motto.
 It’s probably smart to think a little about that agency value(s).
 Why?

 Because the message behind that motto can describe an agency.
 I will use our own core value, or motto to explain this.
 Inchoos motto is that we are “a merchant’s best friend”.

 Now, this explains a lot about us.
 One of the first things to think about is that we strive to achieve a higher level of relationship with our clients.
 We do not want the client to feel that they are just “one of” many other clients.
 Every client, every business goal is specific.
 And because of that, every eCommerce project is specific to us.

 So, think about their vision/motto/core values.
 It can give you a perfect view of an agency inner workings.

 13. Is location of an eCommerce agency important?

 You’ll find a number of merchants that would favour working with local agencies, and that may sound reasonable.

 We have taken over many projects that were started by local agencies, but they were unable to deliver on what they promised.
 We are living in modern times where we can talk face to face even though we are separated by entire continents.

 Local agencies are certainly not a “must-have” when we are talking about modern eCommerce development services.